cohen990/entropy-analysis/README.md

 ## npm run clean

 Deletes the contents of `./.cache`, `./out`, `./analysables`.
 No confirmation.
 Make sure you have your results backed up somewhere :)

+N.B.

+1. The system caches results on your local fs.
+These persist between runs and even between updates to the repo (if the file hash remains the same).
+If things look weird, try to run `npm run clean`
+2. The system spawns worker threads.
+10 at a time.
+There's no cli params to modify this.
+Feel free to go into `./src/handlers/analyseProject.ts` and update `batchSize` to whatever number is kind to your pc